Organizational Studies

 • Develop an understanding of theories of organizational culture, and how to apply those theories in specific professional and organizational contexts

-• Recognize underlying social and cultural influences on diverse teams and learn how to apply theory to foster diversity and create inclusive cultures
+• Recognize underlying social and cultural influences on different teams

 • Use research from anthropology, communication, and other social science fields to identify the variables that underlie communication in virtual, internet-mediated spaces, and apply the research to create strong collaborative professional relationships even when working remotely